 Customers of established enterprises are also likely to feel the benefits of Agile marketing faster than customers of startups.
 This is because customers of long-standing organizations already have a set of expectations regarding larger, more established companies.
 When they begin reacting more quickly to change, producing higher quality work, and delivering more often (some of the key benefits of Agile marketing), the change is immediately obvious to their customers.

 Innovation has been a buzzword among organizational leaders for decades now, popularized by such catchy phrases as “innovate or die.”
-This year’s State of Agile Marketing report queried 400+ marketers from startups and enterprises alike, and we found that 42% also had innovation on their minds and in their priorities.
+The Annual State of Agile Marketing report previously confirmed that 42% also had innovation on their minds and in their priorities.
 In fact, “increasing innovation” was one of their top reasons for bringing Agile marketing into the organization in the first place.

 In an increasingly competitive economy, established companies can’t rest on their laurels anymore.
 Consistently increasing innovation can help enterprises attract the best talent, meet (and exceed) customer needs, stand out from their competitors, and grow at a healthy pace.